 Vaping and E-juice

 The rate of people smoking cigarettes is low, in part because people now turn to alternatives, such as vaping.
 People who vape use an electronic cigarette, or e-cig, filled with e-juice.
-E-juice comes in a variety of flavors.
+E-juice comes in a variety of flavors now that it has had time to develop, the best dessert e-liquids are available.
 There are common flavors like strawberry and vanilla, as well as more imaginative flavors, such as glazed donut.
 As cigarette taxes rise, cheap e-juice seems like a better choice.

 No one should compare e-cigarettes to health food, but available evidence indicates it’s safer than smoking.
 For one thing, e-juice doesn’t contain tobacco, just the nicotine.
 One should use vaping as a bridge away from smoking cigarettes, though.
 It shouldn’t be used by teenagers as the first step on the path to buying a pack of Winstons.

 The regulations around vaping are inconsistent right now.
 However, vape fans should watch for increasing restrictions.
 Just because vaping inside your local bar is legal now doesn’t mean it will be in another year or two.
 As vaping becomes more popular, look for state and national regulators to pay more attention to it.
 However, it’s still a worthy alternative for people who come up empty when they try things like patches, pills, or even hypnotism.

 Once you decide to quit, you’ll need something to distract yourself from thinking about tobacco.
 It’s addictive, after all, and the more you think about it, the more you feel your resolve weaken.
 The more your resolve weakens, the more likely you are to start smoking again.
 Resist the urge and focus on other, happier things.